awsdocs/aws-server-migration-service-user-guide/doc_source/console_workflow.md

 1. On the **Review** page, review your settings\.
 If the settings are correct, choose **Create**\.
 To change the settings, choose **Previous**\.
 After a replication job is set up, replication starts automatically at the specified time and interval\.

-In addition to your scheduled replication run s, you may also start up to two on\-demand replication runs per 24\-hour period\.
+In addition to your scheduled replication runs, you may also start up to two on\-demand replication runs per 24\-hour period\.
 On the **Replication jobs** page, select a job and choose **Actions**, **Start replication run**\.
 This starts a replication run that does not affect your scheduled replication runs, except in the case that the on\-demand run is still ongoing at the time of your scheduled run\.
-In this case, the scheduled run is skipped and rescheduled at the next interval\.<a name="monitor_replication"></a>
+In this case, the scheduled run is skipped and rescheduled at the next interval\.
+The same thing happens if a scheduled run is due while a previous scheduled run is still in progress\.<a name="monitor_replication"></a>

 **To monitor and modify server replication jobs**